fukamachi/caveman/README.markdown

 ## Getting started

+First, you have to generate a skeleton project.

     (caveman.skeleton:generate #p"lib/myapp/")

-Then a project skeleton is generated to current directory.
+Then a project skeleton is generated at `lib/myapp/`.
+The new project can be loaded and runs on this state.

     (ql:quickload :myapp)
     (myapp:start)